YPares/arpligner/README.md

 - C#3 means "second chord degree"
 - D3 means "third chord degree", etc.

+C3 is therefore treated as the _reference_ pattern note, the one from which everything will be derived.

-But what happens if you go below C3?
-Or if you go "above" the last degree of your chord?
+However, you may wonder then what happens if you go below C3.
+Or if you go "above" the last degree of your chord.
 Well then, Arpligner will loop through the chord, but transposing the notes up or down as many octaves as needed, so it always has a sensible chord note to play.

-You can also select that only the white keys will be used here ([see the settings](#available-settings)), which can be more convenient when playing patterns live on a MIDI keyboard.
+You can also select a different mapping method.
+For instance, you can choose that only the white keys will be used here, which can be more convenient when playing patterns live on a MIDI keyboard.
+See the [pattern settings section](#pattern-parameters) for more info.

 ### Multi-channel mode